Information for authors

-DIALOGUE: Science, Scientists, and Society will consider full-length articles, short notes, and commentaries.
-Review articles, annotated bibliography pieces, and book, website or software reviews will typically be solicited.
-Prospective authors of such contributions are encouraged to contact the editors with a brief proposal prior to submission.
-There are word limits for all categories.
+Dialogue – Science, Scientists and Society will consider Full-length articles, Short notes, Commentaries and Discussion Forum, etc. Review articles, book or software reviews and obituaries will typically be solicited; prospective authors of such contributions are encouraged to contact the editors with a brief proposal prior to submission.

-Article: The regular full-length article (maximum 10,000 words, main text), reporting results of original research or surveys, or an essay pertaining to science and social issues that includes data components, with an abstract of about 250 words.
+Article: The regular full-length article, reporting results of original research or essay pertaining to science and social issues, with an abstract of about 250 words.

-Short note: A brief article (maximum 2500 words, main text; no abstract; up to four figures, tables, or other display items (e.g. videos); up to 20 references) on an interesting issue but not as fully developed as a full-length article.
-The first paragraph should be in the form of a summary of the note in about 150 words.
+Short note: A brief report (less than 2000 words text; up to two figures or tables; up to 20 references) on an interesting, somewhat preliminary result or introducing a new issue; no abstract; the first paragraph should be a summary of note in about 100–150 words.

-Commentary: A brief summary (maximum 3000 words, main text; up to two display items; up to 20 references) of recently published article(s) in other journals on a common theme of general interest, placing the work discussed in a broader context; no abstract.
+Commentary: A brief summary (less than 3000 words text; up to two figures or tables; up to 20 references) of recently published article(s) on a common theme of some general interest, placing the work discussed in a broader context; no abstract.

-Correspondence: A brief comment/critique on an article recently published in DIALOGUE: Science, Scientists, and Society (maximum 2500 words, main text; up to three display items; up to 20 references); no abstract.
+Correspondence: A brief comment/critique on an article recently published in Dialogue – Science, Scientists and Society (less than 2500 words text; up to two figures or tables; up to 20 references); no abstract.
 Authors of the original paper will be invited to submit a response.

 Review article: No word / reference / display item limit; should include an abstract of less than 300 words.